 (1) Applicants must be a high school graduate or satisfied the GED (General Education Development) test of which is recognized by the States Department of Education.
 Applicants complete an attestation to this requirement and a copy of the diploma or transcript is required upon admission.
 If a copy is not received this applicant is not eligible to receive financial aid.
-If an applicant holds an Associate degree or higher, transcripts or copy of the degree may serve to replace the high school diploma.
+If an applicant holds an Associate degree or higher, transcripts may also be requested.
 Students who have attended a college or university in the past may show transcripts for possible credit allowance (see transfer of credit policy).
+The college does not enroll Ability to Benefit (ATB) students as all students must be a high school graduate or hold equivalency such as a GED.

 - (2) Applicants must acknowledge a clear criminal background check.
 Assessment may be requested by the student's externship site. - (3) The admissions process includes an interview evaluation with accepted students being those who have been evaluated by admissions and administration and who have demonstrated they can benefit from the instruction offered.
 The college may deny admission to an otherwise qualified candidate and no single factor may eliminate or guarantee admission.
+Admission decisions are consistently applied and properly documented.